Stay committed to the gym (or work out at home!) and constantly fine-tune your workouts, and you're sure to be significantly stronger in a few weeks.

 Imagine how it will feel, where your eyes will be focused, and how you'll breathe.
 Doing so will make you more "familiar" with how the set will be done, and it will seem easier.

 If you can't lock out your elbows on the bench press, try setting the safety rails in a power rack at about your sticking point on the lift.
-Put roughly 100 pounds more than your one-rep maximum weight on the bar and then try to press it — naturally, you won't be able to move the bar but try hard anyway for six to 10 seconds.
+Put roughly 10% more than your one-rep maximum weight on the bar and then try to press it.
+You probably won't be able to move the bar, but try hard anyway for 6–10 seconds.
 Do four to six reps, resting a few seconds in between, and then lighten the load to the weight you usually have trouble locking out.
 Your central nervous system should now be sufficiently fired up for you to lift it.

 Even if you have to invite the biggest animal in the gym to spot you, having someone around who inspires (or intimidates) you will always make you up your intensity.